lucystevenson/tech515-CICD/README.md

     ![alt text](image-20.png)

-2. set up notification to be sent on github repo to Jenkins
+2. set up notification to be sent on GitHub repo to Jenkins

     on GitHub add webhook pointing to http://<jenkins-ip>:8080/: